Optimizing for power users and edge cases is the easy part

 3 minute read

-When designing a product — be it an open source project or a for-profit service — it’s all too easy to optimize for power users and edge cases.
-While the squeaky wheel may most often get the grease, that doesn’t necessarily mean that it should.
-The real challenge, for any product, lies in genuinely nailing the out-of-box experience for 80% of users’ needs.
+When designing a product — be it an open-source project or a for-profit service — it’s all too easy to optimize for power users and edge cases.
+While the squeaky wheel may most often get the grease, that doesn’t necessarily mean it should.
+The real challenge for any product lies in genuinely nailing the out-of-box experience for 80% of users’ needs.

 Solving fun problems

-As a geek, it’s always going to be more fun to develop the new wiz-bang feature that will allow the app to integrate with whatever’s currently on the top of Hacker News, or to design a single method that elegantly accounts for when your program is used at the South Pole by a user running Window XP SP1 under a full moon.
-While those are fun Rubix-cube-style engineering challenges to tackle for those of us that build software, they do little to benefit the majority of the people that actually use the software we build.
+As a geek, it’s always going to be more fun to develop the new wiz-bang feature that will allow the app to integrate with whatever’s currently on the top of Hacker News or to design a single method that elegantly accounts for when your program is used at the South Pole by a user running Window XP SP1 under a full moon.
+While those are fun Rubix-cube-style engineering challenges to tackle for those of us who build software, they do little to benefit most of the people who use the software we build.

-As a project maintainer, it’s always going to feel better to ship code and mark an issue as resolved, than to close yet another issue as wontfix — to say “no” to a beloved user, or worse, a potential contributor.
+As a project maintainer, it will always feel better to ship code and mark an issue resolved than to close yet another issue as wontfix — to say “no” to a beloved user or, worse, a potential contributor.
 For many, wasting already-written code is a cardinal sin.
-But your project’s issue tracker, pull request backlog, or support queue is going to present a very skewed perspective of your user base, especially when you use it as your primary means of evaluating feature requests and user feedback.
+But your project’s issue tracker, pull request backlog, or support queue will present a very skewed perspective of your user base, mainly when you use it to evaluate feature requests and user feedback.

 The silent majority of users

-Think about the type of user that’s going to take the time to open an issue: they’re either going to be power users that have already invested hours in your app and have grown the need for additional functionality that extends the core use case, or new and potential users with unique circumstances that you didn’t originally intended to accommodate.
-In either case, opening an issue takes time, commitment to a cause, and specialized knowledge, and thus, through pure self selection, most issues are going to be opened by the extreme edges of your user base, not by the core of your users (or potential users, for that matter).
+Think about the type of user that’s going to take the time to open an issue: they’re either going to be power users that have already invested hours in your app and have grown the need for additional functionality that extends the core use case, or new and potential users with unique circumstances that you didn’t originally intend to accommodate.
+In either case, opening an issue takes time, commitment to a cause, and specialized knowledge, and thus, through pure self-selection, most problems are going to be opened by the extreme edges of your user base, not by the core of your users (or potential users, for that matter).

 Technically simple Technically complex